rajabishek/swift-essentials/manuscript/00_basics.md

 var name: String = "Raj Abishek"
 ```

-A quick thing to note here is that if you do not provide intial values while declaring a variable then type annotation is compulsory as shown below.
+A quick thing to note here is that if you do not provide intial values while declaring a variable or a constant then type annotation is compulsory as shown below.
 ```swift
 let language: String
 var name: String